eyttt51/transformers-paper-presentation-EnyaTan/README.md

 The problem is: how to select these numbers?
 The result substantially depends on them but it is difficult to make recommendations for these choices.

 [**Question 1: Any thoughts about the affect of changing number of attention heads and transformer-encoders?
+How will the number of the total parameter change?
 What do you think will happen?**]

 ### Approach